 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

-Hazardous Waste and Sites
+Hazardous Waste and Sites (ELI Summer School, 2022)

 Environmental law has brought about a sea change in how we manage waste.
 This session on hazardous waste and sites examines the events that led to the enactment of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-Panelists will explore the legal foundation to CERCLA and also those of the Resource Conservation and Recovery Act (RCRA).
+Panelists will explore the legal foundations to CERCLA and also those of the Resource Conservation and Recovery Act (RCRA).
 Faculty will teach on both the dense regulatory efforts and the simple liability efforts used to bring about this change with emphasis on:

 - the definition of waste and the rules for recycling,